ismael-miguel/mariogolf/README.md

 Mario is a stack-based language which pipes information to multiple commands.

-Mario has 1 automatic register, where every pop or push is stored.
+Mario has 2 automatic registers, being `R` the returned value of some operation/function and `I` the register of a loop.

 Each command receives it and processes it individually.